Chatresh7/AIPenPal/README.md

 - Support for voice interactions in addition to text-based communication.

 ## Conclusion
 AI Pen Pal is a next-generation chatbot focused on making digital conversations more natural and personalized.
-By leveraging AI-driven adaptation and user-centric design, it aims to revolutionize the way users interact with chatbots.
+By leveraging AI-driven adaptation and user-centric design, it aims to revolutionize the way users interact with chatbots...